Specimen Collection: Sputum - CE

 - Prepare the suction machine or device and ensure that the suction source is functioning properly.

-- Connect the suction tubing to the adapter on the sputum trap.
+- Connect the flexible suction tubing to the rubber tubing on the sputum trap using aseptic technique.

-- Apply a water-soluble lubricant to the end of the suction catheter.
+- Apply 0.9% sodium chloride solution or water-soluble lubricant to the end of the flexible suction catheter.

-- Instruct the patient to breathe normally during suctioning to prevent hyperventilation.
-Explain to the patient that he or she may cough.
+- Instruct the patient to breathe normally during the suctioning procedure to prevent hyperventilation.
+Explain to the patient that the catheter may trigger the cough reflex.

 Rationale: Entering the larynx and trachea triggers the cough reflex.

-- Apply suction by placing the thumb of the nondominant hand over the suction port of the regular suction catheter or by depressing the suction button of the sleeved suction catheter for 10 to 15 seconds as the patient coughs.4 Collect 5 to 10 ml of sputum.3
+- Apply suction to the catheter by placing the thumb of the nondominant hand over the suction port of the flexible suction catheter or by depressing the suction button of the sleeved suction catheter for 10 to 15 seconds as the patient coughs.3 Collect 5 to 10 ml of sputum.2

 - Apply suction only while withdrawing the catheter from the insertion site.
 Maintain sterility when suctioning the endotracheal or tracheostomy tube site.

-Limit the duration of each suction pass to less than 15 seconds and limit the number of passes to a maximum of three to help minimize hypoxia, airway trauma, and cardiac arrhythmias.4
+Limit the duration of each suction pass to less than 15 seconds and limit the number of passes to a maximum of three to help minimize hypoxia, airway trauma, and cardiac arrhythmias.3

-If the patient becomes hypoxic during the procedure, discontinue the procedure immediately and provide supplemental oxygen.
+If the patient becomes hypoxic during the suctioning procedure, discontinue suctioning immediately and provide supplemental oxygen.

-- Release the suction and withdraw the catheter.
+- Release the suction and withdraw the suction catheter.

 Rationale: Suction can damage mucosa if applied during withdrawal.